leverim/sovryn-mobile/README.md

 ## Compile yourself
 You can easily compile binaries from source code using these instructions yourself

+Project uses Google Firebase for interaction and crash logs, follow these instructions https://rnfirebase.io/ to setup your account and get these files `android/app/google-services.json` and `ios/GoogleService-Info.plist`.

 ### iOS
 To compile source code for ios usage you will need apple computer with xcode installed.
 ```